 For example, if you take the S12 from Zurich Hauptbahnhof in the direction of Schaffhausen at 09:16, you’ll get off at Schloss Laufen at 10:06.
 The RE that leaves Zurich at 09:06 will get you there even quicker by 09:50, even with one change to the S12 when you get to Schaffhausen.

-This Rhine Falls train station opened in 2015 especially to drop tourists close to the falls on the Neuhausen side.
-From the platform, there are bridges and lifts to take you to the river bank.
+This Rhine Falls train station opened in 2015 for the sole purpose of dropping tourists close to the falls on the Neuhausen side.
+From the station platform, there are bridges and lifts to take you to the river bank.

 A good direct connection from Zurich Hauptbahnhof to Neuhausen Rheinfall is the S9 that leaves Zurich at 09:07 and arrives at the falls exactly an hour later.

 This connection makes sense if you want to combine a tour of the Rhine Falls with a visit to the town of Schaffhausen.
-Together with Stein am Rhein, Schaffhausen is one of the best-preserved medieval villages in Switzerland.
-It’s bigger than Stein am Rhein but nevertheless quaint with its winding cobbled lanes, ornate oriels and surprisingly many fountains.
+Together with Stein am Rhein, Schaffhausen is one of the best-preserved medieval villages in Switzerland, with cobbled lanes, ornate oriels and surprisingly many fountains.

 There are several direct connections between Zurich and Schaffhausen every hour, some taking only 36 minutes.